TkinterEP/ttkthemes/README.md

 ## Usage
-For more information about how to use this project in your own programs, please check out the [wiki](https://github.com/RedFantom/ttk-themes/wiki).
-You can also find example images of all themes there, so you can choose one easily.
+For more information about how to use this project in your own programs, please check out the [documentation](https://ttkthemes.readthedocs.io/en/latest/) on ReadTheDocs.
+You can also find example images of the different included themes there, so you can choose one easily, as well as examples on usage.

 ## Recommendations
 The themes `plastik`, `clearlooks` and `elegance` are recommended to make your UI look nicer